For the Most Important Meal of the Day, Breakfast Free or Die.

 Just outside downtown, this is another place with plenty of parking when you don’t want to try your luck with downtown parking spots.
 The food is fresh, the service is great and everything is homemade.
 Bonus: they also host the HOOT, a monthly poetry reading, every first Wednesday at 7pm (usually, they close at 4pm).

-Submitted by a reader on Twitter, the Huevos Rancheros wrap from White Heron, which is in Portsmouth’s burgeoning West End.
-He says, “It’s existential, yet so accessible.*” We now have the assignment to check out this breakfast and report back.
+Submitted by a reader on Twitter, the Huevos Rancheros wrap from White Heron is a must-have.
+He says, “It’s existential, yet so accessible.”
+We now have the assignment to check out this breakfast and report back.
 We won’t let you down.
-We already have partaken in the wonder that is their breakfast sandwich, so this will be a welcome experiment. *Credit: Elf.
+We already have partaken in the wonder that is their breakfast sandwich, so this will be a welcome experiment.